yzpang/yzpang.github.io/_pages/research.md

 <p class="small">

-My second research project is on inference network for structured prediction.
+My second (completed) research project is on approximate inference for structured prediction.
 To learn more, please email me for detailed CV.

 <br><br>